 Literate

-Grade 6 students will be analyze information to create new knowledge and develop understanding using a constructivist approach to learning as they breakdown new information into its parts.
+Grade 6 students will analyze information to create new knowledge and develop understanding using a constructivist approach to learning as they breakdown new information into its parts.

 Grade 8 students will be analyze information to create new knowledge and develop understanding using a constructivist approach to learning as they access and utilize a variety of sources of information to formulate inferences to develop understanding

-Grade 10 students will be literate in information and communication technologies as they . . .
+Grade 10 students will be analyze information to create new knowledge and develop understanding using a constructivist approach as theyliterate in information and communication technologies as they . . .

 Ethical Human Beings: